MRunsten/solita-dev-academy-2023-exercise/README.md

 This repository contains my solution to the Solita Dev Academy 2023 [pre-assignment](https://github.com/solita/dev-academy-2023-exercise/blob/main/README.md).

-# System requirements
+# Requirements

-## Requirements to build and run the application
+## System requirements to build and run the application
 * [Docker](https://docs.docker.com/get-docker/)
 * [Docker Compose](https://docs.docker.com/compose/install/)

 ## Development requirements
 * Described in the service related subdirectories.
 They are not required to build and run the application.

+## User requirements
+* Familiarity with command line.
+* Familiarity with environment variables.
+* Suggested: Familiarity with Docker and Docker Compose.

 # First time setup
 Clone or download the repository